zxc916684603/ecs/intl.en-US/User Guide/Connect/Connect to an instance by using the Management Terminal.md

             -   The VNC password appears only once.
 You must save and secure password immediately for future use.
 If you need to change the VNC password, see [Change the VNC connection password](#password).
             -   If you log on as a RAM user to connect to the Management Terminal for the first time, you will not see this dialog box.
         2. In the Enter VNC Password dialog box, paste the VNC connection password that you have copied, and click **OK**.
-    -   If you log on as a RAM user to connect to the Management Terminal for the first time or forget the VNC connection password, follow these steps to connect to the Management Terminal:
+    -   If you log on as a RAM user to connect to the Management Terminal for the first time or in case you have forgotten your VNC connection password, follow these steps to connect to the Management Terminal:
         -   [Change the VNC connection password](#password).
         -   In the upper-left corner of the Management Terminal page, select **Send Remote Command** \> **Connect to Management Terminal**.
         -   In the Enter VNC Password dialog box, enter the new password and click **OK**.